2) BUICK Disc Brake Conversion Kit

 This kit uses all OEM General Motors rotors and calipers.

 * The kit should be fitted by a qualified mechanic and by rights the intallation certified by an engineer.

-3. Are replacement parts available in the USA?
+3. Are replacement parts available?

 Yes, everything except the brackets are standard GM and available over the counter.

 4. Some existing kits available only have 11" rotors small calipers.